 If your children are too young to understand this, I would not recommend letting them play with the dog.
 In this case, I would wait for the kids to be old enough.

-Whether you have kids or not, Great Danes are undeniably excellent family dogs.
-They can be loving companions, superb nanny dogs and reliable guardians.
+Whether you have kids or not, Great Danes are undeniably great family dogs.
+They can be loving and gentle companions, superb nanny dogs, and even reliable guardians.
 But are they suitable for all types of families?

 If you live in an apartment and are worried the limited space, you shouldn’t be concerned.
 Even with an apartment full of kids, Danes are highly suitable for apartment life.

-They don’t often bark and won’t require a high amount of physical activity, such as the Australian Shepherd or Border Collie.
+They don’t often bark and won’t require a high amount of physical activity, such as the Aussie or Border Collie.
 Note: this doesn’t mean that they don’t need any exercise.

 By living in an apartment, it’s essential you take out your Dane for daily walks.
 Bring the kids along for a great bonding session with the dog.